backstage/backstage/plugins/azure-functions-backend/api-report.md

 import { AzureFunctionsAllowedSubscriptionsConfig } from '@backstage/plugin-azure-functions-common';
 import { Config } from '@backstage/config';
 import express from 'express';
-import { FunctionsData } from '@backstage/plugin-azure-functions-common';
+import { FunctionsListResponse } from '@backstage/plugin-azure-functions-common';
 import { Logger } from 'winston';

 // @public (undocumented)